-The information on this page is for home services; this includes home care services, Commonwealth Home Support Programme (CHSP) services and flexible care services through which short-term restorative care is provided in a home care setting.
+The information on this page is for home services.
+This includes home care services, Commonwealth Home Support Programme (CHSP) services and flexible care services through which short-term restorative care is provided in a home care setting.

-Key changes under the new Commission Act and Rules
+Commission Act and Rules

-For information about key changes impacting providers please see our Key Changes page where you can access fact sheets including the following:
+For information about changes for home service providers when the Commission was established on 1 January 2019, please see our Key Changes under the Commission Act and Rules page where you access fact sheets that include:

 What is a quality review?

-Notification of site visit
+Notification of quality review

-Informing care recipients and representatives
+Informing consumers and nominated representatives

 Quality review site visit

-Interviews with care recipients or representatives
+Interviews with aged care consumers or their nominated representatives

 Interim quality review report